jax-ml/jax-ai-stack/docs/JAX_porting_HF_model.md

 ## Load the model weights

 We'll use the transformers library to download the model weights.

-Note that Meta requires acceptance of the [license](https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct) before you can access the files.
-You will also need a Hugging Face access token.
-Please refer to Hugging Face documentation to set it up.
+Meta requires [acceptance of the license](https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct/discussions/130) before you can access the files.
+You will also need a Hugging Face access token, please refer to [Hugging Face documentation](https://huggingface.co/docs/hub/en/security-tokens) to set it up.

 ```{code-cell}
 ---